artdraig/ProManager/README.md

 Note: All files with the 'build' filename are build scripts for each development OS. 'build.sh' is for building on Linux with a bash terminal.

 Todo: Include photos

+## Libraries

+- JCalendar for a easy to use calendar component